Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Nonlinear response of Graphene - Silicon Nitride Hybrid

 When SiNx modes are not hybridized with graphene, the peak amplitudes increase linearly with applied a.c. gate voltage, up to a maximum amplitude of 20 V that we can apply in our experiment.
 In particular, we measure three modes of SiNx at frequencies 3.071~MHz (mode 1), 3.092~MHz (mode 2), and 3.146~MHz (mode 3) as shown in fig. 1e.
-When the low-Q fundamental mode of graphene is tuned into resonance by applying a d.c. gate voltage $V_g = 210$ V, we observe frequency shifts of the three modes ($\sim $ 4 kHz) along with \emph{nonlinear response} to the applied voltage (fig.~1f).
+When the low-$Q$ fundamental mode of graphene is tuned into resonance by applying a d.c. gate voltage $V_g = 210$ V, we observe frequency shifts of the three modes and a increased linear response due to back-action of the coupled graphene mode (see S.I.).
+Beyond a certain gate voltage, the response becomes nonlinear (fig.~1f).
 The data fits well with the model of ref.~\cite{Davidovikj-17}, for the steady state amplitude ($x_s$) of a forced oscillator with an additional nonlinear response that is cubic (Duffing) in $x_s$.
-From fitting, we extract the effective Duffing constant, $\beta^{s}_{\rm hyb}$, for example, for the hybrid mode $2^{\prime}$ to be $\beta^{s}_{{\rm hyb 2}} = 8.0(\pm0.8)\times 10^{21}$ $\rm N/m^3$ (see sec.III-C, S.I. for the rest).
-From reported result for nonlinear threshold displacement of SiNx resonator ($x_{\rm bare}^{s,\rm cr}$ = 1.2 $\rm \mu m$ ~\cite{Zwickl-08}), one can notice a giant five orders of magnitude reduction of threshold of the hybrid mode, at $x_{hyb}^{s,\rm cr }$ = 30.4 pm (see sec.
-IV, S.I.).\\
+From fitting, we extract the effective Duffing constant, $\beta^{s}_{\rm hyb}$, for example, for the hybrid mode $2^{\prime}$ to be $\beta^{s}_{{\rm hyb 2}} = 8.0(\pm0.8)\times 10^{21}$ $\rm N/m^3$ (see SI).
+This is one of the highest measured Duffing constants~\cite{Huang-16,Gajo-20}, orders of magnitude larger than graphene's reported values~\cite{Eichler-11,Davidovikj-17}.

-\textbf{Towards understanding giant nonlinear coefficients}\\ What leads to such giant Duffing constants for the hybridized SiNx modes?
-Aforementioned good fit to a Duffing model of the SiNx hybrid mode implies that the third order response is due to its hybridization with graphene, a highly nonlinear Duffing oscillator.
-It is therefore critical to characterize the Duffing constant of our bare graphene resonator.
-We have indeed observed distinct signatures of Duffing-like hysteresis in response and asymmetric broadening due to nonlinear damping, when the graphene mode is driven hard at resonance with an a.c. gate voltage (see sec.III-A, S.I.).
-Recent studies have characterized Duffing coefficient and nonlinear damping of such driven graphene resonators by accurate fitting of data to theory~\cite{Eichler-11, Davidovikj-17}.
-However, for our device, hybridization of a single graphene mode with multiple SiNx modes results in several free parameters, leading to large errors in the estimated Duffing constants from curve fitting.
-This calls for an an alternative methodology to estimate nonlinear parameters. \\
+What leads to such giant Duffing constants for the hybridized SiNx modes?
+Aforementioned good fit of a Duffing model to the SiNx hybrid mode implies the source to be coupling graphene, a highly nonlinear Duffing oscillator.
+It is therefore critical to characterize the Duffing constant of the graphene resonator.
+For the graphene mode, we observe distinct signatures of Duffing-like hysteresis in response and asymmetric broadening due to nonlinear damping, when driven on resonance (see SI).
+Recent studies have characterized Duffing constant and nonlinear damping of driven graphene resonators by accurate fitting of data to theory~\cite{Eichler-11, Davidovikj-17}.
+However, in our device, hybridization of graphene with multiple SiNx modes results in a complex spectra (see SI).
+Instead, we develop an alternative methodology to estimate the nonlinear parameters. \\